apwilder/StacksParameterSelection/README.md

 # StacksParameterSelection
 This program selects Stacks de novo parameter (M, m and n) values that maximize the number of SNPs called in 80% of samples.
-Use v2 for later versions of STACKS.
+Asako Chaille and Hayley Nuetzel (San Diego Zoo Wildlife Alliance) modified v2 scripts for later versions of STACKS.

 Steps for running Stacks parameter optimization pipeline